ionic-team/ionic-portals/website/docs/for-iOS/quick-start.md

 - `webDir`, the directory where your compiled web code will be placed

 :::note
 There are many options that you can provide to a Capacitor configuration file we will only need a few to get started.
+These options are defined in the [config schema](https://capacitorjs.com/docs/config#schema).
 :::

 ## 2. Add the web application to Appflow

 Now that we have the application source configured we will need to add it to Appflow.
-Appflow will be used for deploying the web application into the Portal.
+Appflow can be used for deploying the web application into the Portal later using Live Updates.

 During the Native App build process the most recent build of the web application will be used to seed the Portal, and then after the Native App deployment every subsequent build can be deployed as an over the air Live update.